Well-posedness and exponential stability of the inhomogeneous anisotropic incompressible Navier-Stokes equation with far-field vacuum in two-dimensional whole space: Introduction

 If one investigates the anisotropic flow, the governing equation will only enjoy partial dissipative structure.
 Without the vertical viscosity, the system was firstly studied by Chemin et al.\cite{Chemin2000} in the case of three-dimensional fluids.
 The authors proved the results of the local existence for large data and global existence for small initial data in anisotropic Sobolev spaces instead of the classical ones.
 And then Iftimie \cite{iftimie-2002} proved the uniqueness of the global solution.
 Similar to the classical Navier-Stokes equations, the system in three-dimensional whole space has a scaling invariance.
 Paicu \cite{Paicu-2005} proved the global existence of a unique solution by considering the initial data in the scaling invariant Besov space $\mathcal{B}^{0,\frac12}$.
 Then Chemin and Zhang \cite{Chemin-Zhang-2007} introduced the scaling invariant Besov space $\mathcal{B}_4^{-\f12,\f12}$ and proved the global existence results with high oscillatory initial data.
 We refer to \cite{Gallagher, Paicu-zhang-2019, Liu-Paicu-Zhang-2020} for recent literatures on the well-posedness for the system in the 3D case.
 In two-dimensional whole space, the global existence and regularity relies on the Yudovich approach designed for the 2D Euler equations \cite{Yudovich-1963}.
 There are few results about the stability and large-time behavior problem for the 2D Navier-Stokes equations with only partial dissipation, for the one-directional dissipation fails to control the nonlinear term by using the energy method.
+Thus, the stability and large-time behavior problem for the 2D Navier-Stokes equations with only one-directional dissipation is not well-understood.
 Recently, Dong et al.\cite{Dong-Wu-2021} solve this problem in the Sobolev space $H^2$ when the domain is $\mathbb{T} \times \mathbb{R}$.
+It should be pointed out that the periodic nature of a direction in a region plays an extremely important role in their result. \textit{However, when the spatial domain is the whole space $\mathbb{R}^2$, the stability and large-time problems are widely open(see the abstract in \cite{Dong-Wu-2021})}.